Battle of Danghangpo

 The Battle of Danghangpo was a naval engagement during the Japanese invasions of Korea (1592–98) that resulted in Korean victory.

 Background

-After the Battle of Dangpo, Yi Sun-sin spent the next few days searching for Japanese ships.
-He was then joined by Yi Eokgi on 12 July 1592, increasing the total number of Korean warships to 51.
-That same day I Sunsin received a report that the Japanese fleet had been sighted near Danghangpo.
+After the Battle of Dangpo, Yi Sunsin spent the next few days searching for Japanese ships.
+He was then joined by Yi Ŏkki on 12 July 1592, increasing the total number of Korean warships to 51.
+That same day Yi Sunsin received a report that the Japanese fleet had been sighted near Danghangpo.
 He immediately sailed towards Danghangpo to confirm it himself.
 Anchored in the harbor of Danghangpo were 26 Japanese ships, including another flagship.

 Battle

 The Korean fleet assumed a circular formation to navigate the enclosed bay and took turns bombarding the Japanese.
-Realizing that this would only force the Japanese to flee inland, I Sunsin ordered a false retreat.
+Realizing that this would only force the Japanese to flee inland, Yi Sunsin ordered a false retreat.
 Falling for the ploy, the Japanese fleet gave chase, only to be surrounded and shot to splinters.
 A few Japanese managed to flee to shore and take refuge in the hills.
 All the Japanese ships were destroyed.